open-pioneer/trails-core-packages/src/packages/chakra-snippets/DEVNOTES.md

 3. If a snippet has been changed in a breaking way, consider maintaining multiple versions of that snippet for backwards compatibility.
 For example, `PasswordInput` and `PasswordInputV2`.

+4. Chakra's CLI may manipulate `package.json` files or pnpm files.
+   These changes can very likely be reverted.
+   But you need to check whether snippets need any new dependencies.
+   (NOTE: `next-themes` is not required as a dependency.
+We don't use that theming mechanism.)